 We believe that to sustain and grow our business, we need to constantly remind ourselves that "Good Enough" is not good enough, ever.
 We rely on our reputation with property owners, our subcontractors and with governmental stakeholders to move our business forward.

 We will not achieve perfection, but we strive to:

 Our company name, PEER, is an acronym that stands for “Practical, Experienced and Effective Response”.
 You deserve nothing less.
-We will respond to emails and phone calls within hours, use our experience to find the most practical and effective solutions for your needs.
+We will respond to emails and phone calls within hours, and use our experience to find the most practical and effective solutions for your needs.
 We treasure our “satisfied” clients, but do our best to move them to “happy”.

 We work on your property, but we strive to treat is as if it was our own, leaving it better than it was before we started.

-We hire based on potential, provide opportunity for growth through on-the-job training and support of classroom development, and challenge our people to stretch their skills so that we can promote from within.
+We hire based on potential, provide opportunity for growth through on-the-job and support of classroom development, and challenge our people to stretch their skills so that we can promote from within.

 There is no one solution that works for all situations.
 Green Stormwater Infrastructure (GSI) is the goal.
 Green can be achieved through vegetative practices, but property retrofits generally are constrained by ongoing property utilization needs.
 Green also is achieved by reducing the volume and sediment load of runoff, protecting waterways and reducing downstream flooding.
 Our experience incorporates rooftop, surface and subsurface systems.

 Or contact Dennis Shelly directly cell (610) 766-1938.